autumnmilos/cat-dictionary/README.md

 To get started with the Cat Dictionary App on the scratch branch, follow these steps:

 1. Clone the repository.
-2. Install dependencies using 'npm install'
+2. Install dependencies using `npm install`.
-3. Run the app with 'npm start'
+3. Run the app with `npm start`.